manoj1711/Java/README.md

 58. Print composite numbers in a array seperately.
 59. Sort a string and reverse it
 60. Removal of vowel in a string
-70. Number of digits
+61. Number of digits
-71. Sorting alphabetically
+62. Sorting alphabetically
+63. Anagram,lenth of last word,upper case
+64. length of last str